Who are the STEAM TAC specialists?

 What does a sample high school classroom immersion look like?

-- The classroom teacher facilitates a pre-visit presentation with students, provided by STEAM TAC, to:
+The classroom teacher facilitates a pre-visit presentation with students, provided

 - Deliver standards-based content to give context for the in-person immersion lesson.